Design of magnonic waveguides using surface anisotropy-induced Bragg mirrors

-We have shown that in the system under consideration the waveguide modes can be found, i.e. the modes propagating along the waveguide with the real wave number $k_z$ and decaying when penetrating the Bragg mirrors at the exponential rate given by the imaginary part of the wave vector $k_x$ from the frequency gap of the Bragg mirrors.
-However, this demonstration does not provide deep insight into the advantages of this design.

-The large group velocity and strong location are the essential features of the waveguide that are decisive for its quality.
-Only significant value of the group velocity allows transmitting spin wave signal on the satisfactory distances in the presence of damping.
-On the other hand, the strong localization inside the waveguide reduces the cross-talks between different waveguides in the system.
+Let us discuss in more detail the advantages of the proposed design.
+The large group velocity and strong localization are essential features of the waveguide that determine its performance.
+Only a sufficiently high value of the group velocity allows for the transmission of spin-wave signals over practical distances in the presence of damping.
+On the other hand, strong localization within the waveguide reduces cross-talk between different waveguides in the system.

 Fig.~\ref{fgr:SW_velocity} shows the group velocity of the waveguide modes, $v_{g} = d\omega/dk_{z}$, calculated from the dispersion relation.
 The group velocity of all modes increases with the wave vector $k_z$.
-For smaller values of $k_z$, the waveguide modes with the lowest frequencies exhibit higher group velocities; however, for larger $k_z$, this order is reversed.
-The obtained values of group velocities are suitable for spin wave transmission in low-damping materials such as CoFeB.
-However, the transmission of spin waves of long wavelengths is not effective $v_{g}$ goes to zero for $k_z\rightarrow 0$.
+For smaller values of $k_z$, the waveguide modes with the lowest frequencies (brownish and reddish lines) exhibit higher group velocities; however, for larger $k_z$, this order is reversed.
+The obtained values of group velocity are suitable for spin-wave transmission in low-damping materials such as CoFeB.
+However, the transmission of spin waves with long wavelengths is inefficient, as $v_{g}$ approaches zero for $k_z \rightarrow 0$.
+Knowing the group velocity, we can calculate the spin-wave decay length $L_d$ in the presence of Gilbert damping, as discussed in Supplementary Material, Section~3, where we show that for CoFeB, $L_d$ defined by $m_y(z+L_d)/m_y(z)=1/e$ is significantly larger than a few waveguide (defect) widths.

 The localization of waveguide modes is primarily determined by the complex wave vector, $k_{x}$, within the frequency gaps of the magnonic crystals.
 It is well established \cite{Kohn_1959} that the imaginary part of the wave vector reaches its maximum within the frequency gap, indicating the strongest localization, and decreases toward the band edges.
 However, we used a general measure of localization: the Inverse Participation Ratio (IPR), which can be calculated from the profile of waveguide modes, $|m_y|$, across the entire structure.
-We computed a discrete approximation of the IPR: \cite{Thouless_1974}
+We computed a discrete approximation of the IPR\cite{Thouless_1974}: